 Thomas Rice was born in 1621 (?) and died in 1681.
 In 1651 in Sudbury, MA, he married Mary King, daughter of Thomas King and Anne Collins, who was born c 1630 and died 1715.
 The couple had the following children: Grace (?-c 1653), Thomas (1654-1747), Mary (1656-c 1736), Peter (1658-1753), Nathaniel (1660-1722), Sarah (1662-1742), Ephraim (1665-1732), Gershom 1667-1768), James (1669-1730), Frances (c1670-c1776), Jonas (c1672-1753), Grace (1675-c1769), and Elisha 1679-1761).

 Thomas’ birth date is uncertain; The Boston Gazette gives it as 1611 but it was likely a decade later since a 1611 date would make him only 17 years younger than his father Edmund, and he would have been 43 before any of his children were born.

 Thomas lived first in Sudbury (the couple had their first six children there), and later in Marlborough, MA, where he was listed as a proprietor.
 His will was made Nov 11, 1681, and proved on Apr 4, 1682; Thomas left property to his four oldest sons and to his widow Mary who was to provide for the younger children.

-There is a Canadian connection to another component of Thomas’ family:
+There is a different Canadian connection to another component of Thomas’ family: